procurios/HTML/BEM.md

 }
 ```

 Harry Roberts wrote [a great article explaining the BEM syntax](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/).
-Some quotes:
+A quote:

 > The point of BEM is to tell other developers more about what a piece of markup is doing from its name alone.
 By reading some HTML with some classes in, you can see how – if at all – the chunks are related; something might just be a component, something might be a child, or element, of that component, and something might be a variation or modifier of that component.
-To use an analogy/model, think how the following things and elements are related:
+Think how the following things and elements are related:

 ```css
 .person {}